ikq/webpush-java/README.md

 5. Run example:
    gradle run --args="Hello Web Push !"
-   The example send notification to to Google (or Mozilla) server and then to your browser.
+   The example send notification to Google (or Mozilla) server and then to your browser.